rbleattler/mdop-docs/mdop/appv-v4/file-type-associations-node.md

 ---
 title: About the File Type Associations Node
-description: File Type Associations Node
+description: About the File Type Associations Node.
 author: aczechowski
 ms.assetid: a3f35562-32d0-4a43-8604-3a54189ade92
 ms.reviewer: